JustCarmen/fancy_branches/README.md

 Translations
 ------------
 You can help to translate this module.
-Updates to translations should be made at https://translate.webtrees.net/projects/justcarmen/.
-Changes made there will be pushed to the git repository periodically and will be available on the development version of the module.
-They will be included in the next release of this module.
+Updates to translations should be made at https://poeditor.com/join/project/dVhgM18be1.
+Changes made there will be be included in the next release of this module.

 Installation & upgrading
 ---------------------------------------